-The flavors of pork and dried plums is a natural match: both taste richer together.
-In this recipe, the pan sauce plays up the richness by tempering the acidity of the red wine with the rounded sweetness of Prune Juice Concentrate.
+The flavors of pork and prunes is a natural match: both taste richer together.
+In this recipe, the pan sauce plays up the richness of pork with Prune Juice Concentrate.
 The sauce can be made in the same pan used to sear the pork chops, or it can be made ahead.

 Yield: 4 servings